TM© THE E-DITOR'S NOTE

 By Eleni Stamoulakatou

-May 24 is the International Day Against Harassment and for Inclusion in the World of Work - an initiative promoted by the nonprofit organization Rezalliance.
-It is an advocacy and awareness initiative focused on workplace harassment, inclusion, dignity, and organizational culture.
+May 24 is the International Day Against Harassment and for Inclusion in the World of Work - an initiative (currently not an official United Nations international day) that was launched in 2022 by the nonprofit organization Rezalliance in partnership with StrukturELLE.

-It is currently not an official United Nations international day.
-It was launched in 2022 by Rezalliance in partnership with StrukturELLE, and it addresses workplace harassment and mobbing, discrimination and exclusion, psychological safety at work, diversity and inclusion policies and organizational accountability.
+It is an advocacy and awareness initiative focused on workplace harassment, inclusion, dignity, and organizational culture, and it addresses workplace harassment and mobbing, discrimination and exclusion, psychological safety at work, diversity and inclusion policies and organizational accountability.
 The stated goal is to encourage governments, employers, institutions, and workers to develop more inclusive and respectful workplaces.
 The organizers are campaigning for broader international recognition and institutional support.

 Harassment starts with one person

 Harassment typically comes from a single person at work, often manifesting through repeated patterns of intimidation, exclusion, manipulation, or inappropriate conduct that gradually erode one's professional confidence and workplace cohesion.
-Even though such behavior may initially appear isolated in nature, its effects frequently extend far beyond the individuals directly involved, shaping an organization's culture, resulting to diminishing employees' morale, and undermining the broader principles of respect and inclusion in the workplaced.
+Even though such behavior may initially appear isolated in nature, its effects frequently extend far beyond the individuals directly involved, shaping an organization's culture, resulting to diminishing employees' morale, and undermining the broader principles of respect and inclusion in the workplace.

 The cost of keeping a toxic employee who harms everyone around them

-And this is where organizations quietly make a defining cultural decision to choose operational convenience over human sustainability, and this has nothing to do with their ability to recognize the damage but everything to do with them finding it inconvenient to remove the person rathen than keeping them.
+And this is where organizations quietly make a defining cultural decision to choose operational convenience over human sustainability, and this has nothing to do with their ability to recognize the damage but everything to do with them finding it inconvenient to remove the person rather than keeping them.

 Almost every organization has an employee who controls critical procedural knowledge and owns essential workflows, understands legacy systems, or has been around long enough to become institutionally embedded.
 This person could be someone either fairly competent or exceptionally so but they are also intimidating, emotionally volatile, dismissive, manipulative and consistently corrosive to team morale.
 HR receives complaints, managers hear concerns, peers quietly warn newcomers and then turnover begins clustering around them, however they remain.
 But this is not because leadership is unaware but because it has already calculated the operational cost of dealing with the issue and has already decided that it is too inconvenient.